 |Cu Zhi||醋炙||Cook in Vinegar|

 |Jiang Zhi||姜炙||Cook with Ginger|

 Note: Sometimes "Zhi" is omitted from the names of herbs; for example, "Huang Qi (Mi Zhi)" is often known as "Huang Qi (Mi)".
 Conversely, sometimes "Mi" is omitted from the names of herbs; for example "Gan Cao (Mi)" is often known as "Zhi Can Cao".

-This is not an exhaustive list of Pao Zhi processes by any means.
+This is not an exhaustive list of Pao Zhi processes, but we expect that .
 Pao Zhi can have distinctive effects on the benefits and usage of a particular herb, so it's important to understand the usages of each version.

 We carry unprocessed (sheng) versions of most herbs.
 Very often, we also carry in Pao Zhi versions that are very hard to find or simply not available elsewhere.
-Some herbs are toxic without preparation - in these cases, we won't carry the unprocessed version at all (For example - we carry Chen Pi (Chao) not Chen Pi).
+Some herbs are toxic without preparation - in these cases, we won't carry the unprocessed version at all (for example, we carry Chen Pi (Chao) but not Chen Pi).